Michigan biggest head-to-head fight for Romney, Santorum

 'ROMBO' COMMERCIAL

-Trying to pre-empt Romney's assault, Santorum on Wednesday released his own negative ad that accuses his rival of slinging mud at fellow Republicans.
+Trying to preempt Romney's assault, Santorum on Wednesday released his own negative ad, which accuses his rival of slinging mud at fellow Republicans.

 "Mitt Romney's negative attack machine is back.
 On full throttle.
 This time Romney's firing his mud at Rick Santorum," says the ad, entitled "Rombo" and running in Michigan as well as online.
 The ad shows a man who looks like Romney firing mud from a gun in a disused factory at a moving target of Santorum.